molenathyhoangxuannguyen/THY-MOLENA-HOANG-XUAN-NGUYEN-CODING-PORTFOLIO/README.md

-# Thy (Molena) Hoang-Xuan Nguyen's CODING PORTFOLIO
+# Molena Nguyen's CODING PORTFOLIO

-This is a summary of 85 projects of Thy (Molena) Hoang-Xuan Nguyen on Github.
+This is a summary of 85 projects of Molena Nguyen on Github.

 Topics/ Fields | Projects
 ---------- | --------